Sentient AI : The LaMDA Chatbot & What it Means

 In Case You Were Wondering…

-ThreatEye NV is backed by AI-driven encrypted traffic analysis and is on the narrow to general intelligence side, staying in the lane of predictive threat detection, encryptic traffic visibility, machine learning.
+ThreatEye is backed by AI-driven encrypted traffic analysis and is on the narrow to general intelligence side, staying in the lane of predictive threat detection, encryptic traffic visibility, machine learning.
 Encrypted Traffic Analysis, coupled with machine learning capabilities evaluate complex data patterns over time and highlight which activities are normal or potentially malicious— all without access to the content of the data being transferred.
-While ThreatEye NV won’t be reading Les Miserables any time soon, it certainly protects networks with finesse .
+While ThreatEye won’t be reading Les Miserables any time soon, it certainly protects networks with finesse .
 Want to see what it can do?